kittles/song_barker/README.md

 ## cluster
-the cluster is for doing two things- processing a raw audio file into cropped regions, and turning a set of crops into a sequence (a set of barks into a musical song). its a docker image deployed on kubernetes. inside the image, there is a express server that exposes two endpoints public endpoints (for the two tasks). what happens is a client makes a request to process a raw audio file, say, and the back end receives this request. it then makes a request to the cluster at the appropriate endpoint. the cluster does
+the cluster is for doing two things- processing a raw audio file into cropped regions, and turning a set of crops into a sequence (a set of barks into a musical song). its a docker container deployed on kubernetes. inside the container, there is a express server that exposes two endpoints public endpoints (for the two tasks). what happens is a client makes a request to process a raw audio file, say, and the back end receives this request. it then makes a request to the cluster at the appropriate endpoint. the cluster does